utahplt/ifT-benchmark/ArtifactREADME.md

 ## Getting Started Guide

 ### Set Up the Environment
 For your convenience, we provide a Dockerfile to create a container with the necessary environment.
+The Dockerfile should work for both amd64 and arm64 architectures.
 You can also import the provided Docker image.

 To use the Dockerfile, first clone the repository: